Shrutit8/React-WebPack-Babel-BoilerPlate/README.md

 # React-WebPack 4-Babel 7-BoilerPlate
 Extensible and easy to implement React-Webpack-Babel boilerplate.
-A minimal and light dev environment for ReactJS.
+There are many boilerplates available for React Webpack which can be complex and difficult to understand for a beginner.
+So here is my approach on React boilerplate which is minimalistic and which can be extended with little effort.

-Table of contents
+It is a light dev environment setup.  :ghost: :+1:

-Usage
+# Table of contents

-Project structure
+## Usage

-Installation
+## Project structure

-Configuration
+## Installation

-Technologies used
+## Configuration

-Usage
+## Technologies used

-Usage
+## Usage
-Clone the boilerplate and create your own git repo.
+Clone the boilerplate and create your own 'git' repo.

-Project structure
+## Project structure

 src/
 |  |- components/